-Make sure you are able to visit the van at the sellers home (or business premises if they are a dealer).
+Ensure you are able to visit the van at the sellers home; or business premises if they are a dealer.
 This should match the address shown on the van’s registration document.

 Check the van

 Always inspect the van thoroughly in daylight.
 If you are not mechanically minded, bring along someone that is.
-In fact, as this is likely to be an expensive purchase of a complex vehicle, it would be well worth having the vehicle inspected professionally and both The AA and The RAC offer inspection services specific to motor homes.
+In fact, as this is likely to be an expensive purchase of a complex vehicle, it would be worth having the vehicle inspected professionally.
+Both The AA and The RAC offer inspection services specific to motor homes.
 The main things to check are:

-- Mileage – While many people shy away from vans with high mileages, it is also wise to be cautious of vans that have done a particularly low mileage for their age as this can indicate a van that may have been standing for long periods.
-Remember, most camper vans are based on the running gear of panel vans which can withstand many hundreds of thousands of miles of abuse from ‘white van man’.
+While many people shy away from vans with high mileages, it is also wise to be cautious of vans that have done a particularly low mileage for their age; this can be an indication that the van may have been standing for long periods.
+Remember, most camper vans are based on the running gear of panel vans.
+They can withstand many hundreds of thousands of miles of abuse from ‘white van man’.

-- Servicing – A full record of all servicing, carried out on time and by an appropriate dealer is important for all vehicles, including motor homes.
+A full record of all servicing is important for all vehicles, including motor homes; this should be carried out on time and by an appropriate dealer.
 If the van is still under manufacturer’s warranty, the warranty will only be valid if the services are carried out at franchised dealers within the recommended time frames.
 For older vans, the service history is likely to be less complete.
 However, check to see if the seller has receipts for work he has had done.

-- The van that Jack built – Some vans, particularly smaller camper van conversions, have undergone conversion by a keen DIY fanatic.
-Matching the finish of the professional conversion companies can be difficult but if you are on a budget this might be a compromise you are willing to make.
-However, you should check with your insurance company as they may decline to insure a van that has not been professionally converted.
+Some vans, particularly smaller camper van conversions, have undergone conversion by a keen DIY fanatic.
+Matching the finish of the professional conversion companies can be difficult, but if you are on a budget this might be a compromise you are willing to make.
+However, you should check with your insurance company, as they may decline to insure a van that has not been professionally converted.

-- Check for damp – One of the most important checks for a second hand motor home is for damp.
+One of the most important checks for a second hand motor home is for damp.
 Repairing damp in a van is usually expensive, and in some cases could cost more than the cost of the van.
 If you can smell damp inside the van, be particularly cautious.
 It is worth spending £15 on a damp meter from your local DIY store.
 Check corners, bed boxes and inside cupboards and lockers.
-Check the condition of the external sealing around the body and window frames by pressing close to the joint – poor sealing will soon lead to internal damp problems.
+Check the condition of the external sealing around the body and window frames by pressing close to the joint; poor sealing will soon lead to internal damp problems.
 Look for any external damage that might cause water ingress.
-Check that the floor of the van does not feel spongy underfoot.
+Ensure the floor of the van does not feel spongy underfoot.

-- Check the chassis engine and running gear – Check for corrosion on the chassis and look out for signs of new paint or underseal that might be hiding something underneath.
-Checks in the engine bay should be similar to any other car or van so if you’re not mechanically minded remember to take along someone who is.
+Check for corrosion on the chassis and look out for signs of new paint or underseal that might be hiding something underneath.
+Checks in the engine bay should be similar to any other car or van.
+If you don’t have experience with cars, bring someone who is with you.

 Get an HPI check